Yoldark34/lighthouse-staking-dashboard/README.md

 # Issues
 * Cpu usage can't be displayed as it is not provided
 * Process starting time is an educated guess as not provided, it should be enough
+* The bottom node graph is supposed to display global balance for exited and withdrawable validators.
+This is not the case as lighthouse do not provide this info.

 eth donation : 0x945DF808617bDD3753237eCF0d5D2A8EEedE76d2